 This one sounds kind of weird, like how can you practice minimalism in something that isn’t even tangible?

-Minimalism in faith means two things: first, that you put your faith in the One that really matters.
+Minimalism in faith means two things: first, that you put your faith in the One that is the only true God.
 Second, you focus on feeding your spiritual self with a simple but consistent routine.

 Why I Talk About God And Jesus